-Please ensure that your proposals (Technical and Financial) in separate sealed envelopes and placed in one big enveloped also sealed, reached UNDP Reception Area or the designated email: procure.sle@undp.org on or before the deadline.
-For proposals submitted in hardcopy, please register your submission, indicating among other things, the name of the Consultant submitting proposals, the name and telephone number of the bearer submitting the proposal at Receptionist Desk and further ensure you deposits the envelop into the Tender Box located at the Reception Area.
+Please ensure that your proposals (Technical and Financial) in separate envelopes but both sealed in one big enveloped reached UNDP Reception Area or the designated email: procure.sle@undp.org on or before the deadline.
+For proposals submitted in hardcopy, please register your submission, indicating among other things, the name of the Consultant submitting proposals, the name and telephone number the bearer submitting the proposal at Receptionist Desk and further ensure you deposits the envelop into the Tender Box located at the Reception Area.

-1. BACKGROUND
+BACKGROUND